Wrongful Death Attorney

 If medical personnel fail to perform care that fits a certain standard, and this lapse results in a person’s injury or death, then the liable party can be held accountable in court.
 Medical malpractice causes a significant number of wrongful deaths in this country each year.
 According to statistics obtained by the U.S. Department of Justice, more than 90 percent of all medical malpractice lawsuits involve a plaintiff who says the defendant caused a death or permanent and/or debilitating injury.

-Under product liability law, manufacturers, distributors, and product designers are obligated to produce products that are safe for the public.
+Under product liability law, manufacturers, distributors, retailers, and product designers are obligated to produce products that are safe for the public.
 Sometimes, however, product designers and distributors don’t test their products efficiently.
-If a product has a design, a manufacturing, or a marketing defect and a person is killed in the aftermath, it is possible to hold the liable party accountable – even in a case where they may have not acted negligently.
+If a product has a design, a manufacturing, or a marketing defect and a person is killed in the aftermath, it is possible to hold the liable party accountable.

 Dangerous workplace environments can submit employees to serious risks.
 Accidents such as falls, explosions, burns, and equipment accidents cause numerous deaths every year at work sites such as construction zones, manufacturing plants, and mining operations.
 If an employee is killed at work as a result of an employer’s negligence or disregard for safety, a wrongful death lawsuit can be filed.
 Employers have a legal obligation to meet OSHA standards, provide a safe working environment, and to take reasonable measures to protect their employees.

-A wrongful death lawsuit claims that a plaintiff was killed because of the negligence of the person or organization being sued, and that the victim’s survivors are entitled to compensation as a result.
+A wrongful death lawsuit claims that a person was killed because of the negligence of the person or organization being sued, and that the victim’s survivors are entitled to compensation as a result.

 Every state has a limit on the amount of time a person has to file a wrongful death lawsuit in court.
 The length of time can vary, from one year to as long as three years.
-In Georgia, the general rule is two years, with some very limited exceptions.
 If you do not file your wrongful death action on time, you will be barred from filing it all together.